Australia's IGO to buy stake in Greenbushes lithium mine from Tianqi - sources

 SYDNEY, Dec 7 (Reuters) - Australian nickel-gold miner IGO Ltd IGO.AX is in negotiations to buy a minority stake worth close to $1.5 billion in a vehicle holding Tianqi Lithium Corp's 002466.SZ stake in the Greenbushes lithium mine, sources told Reuters.

-China's Tianqi, one of the world's top producers of lithium chemicals used in electric-vehicle batteries, urgently needs the proceeds from the sale to repay loans that were due for repayment at the end of November.
+China's Tianqi, one of the world's top producers of lithium chemicals used in electric-vehicle batteries, urgently needs the proceeds from the sale to make loan repayments that were due at the end of November.

-Tianqi, which alongside Albemarle Corp ALB.N operates the Greenbushes lithium mine in Western Australia, last week negotiated with its banking syndicate a repayment extension on $1.88 billion of loans that were used to acquire a 23.8% stake in Chilean miner SQM SQMA.SN in 2018 and were due Nov.
-29.
+Chengdu-based Tianqi, which alongside Albemarle Corp ALB.N operates Greenbushes - the world's largest hard-rock lithium mine - in Western Australia, last week secured a one-month reprieve on repayment instalments that had fallen due on $1.88 billion of loans used to acquire a 23.8% stake in Chile's SQM SQMA.SN in 2018.

-Earlier this year, the Chinese company appointed Grant Samuel to find a buyer of the stake, while Standard Chartered is advising IGO, both sources said.
+A price has not been agreed but was expected to be slightly below A$2 billion ($1.48 billion), both sources said, asking not to be identified because the details of the deal are private and have not been signed.

-IGO will fund its purchase, which according to the two sources is worth less than A$2 billion ($1.5 billion), with existing cash and debt, while Macquarie Capital and Citigroup are advising on a potential capital raising that would partly fund the deal, the second source said.
+The second source said the deal was expected to be structured as a joint venture in Tianqi unit Tianqi UK and include both Greenbushes and Tianqi's suspended Kwinana lithium processing plant in Australia.

-Both sources asked not to be identified because the details of the deal are private and have not been signed.
+Doing it that way would bypass Albemarle's pre-emption rights, the source added, adding that Tianqi would retain control of the vehicle.

 ($1 = 1.3461 Australian dollars)